The work was part of a larger project by

 User satisfaction improved from 3/10 to 9/10 based on post-implementation feedback – demonstrating a significant shift in user sentiment.

 Users completed critical tasks without abandoning the site after 1 minute.
-A 20% decrease compared to the previous design.

 As the project moves on, so here are the things I would love to improve next: